 Roger Marshall, another son of Frank Marshall, and Martin Bethel, a great nephew of Sir George, became trustees in the early 1980s.
 Following the death of Gordon Hunter in 1985, David Coates became Chairman of the trustees and Paul Taylor MBE, a prominent Leeds accountant, became a trustee.
 From that time until his death in 2012, Peter Marshall was the administrator of the Trust.
 In addition to his extensive work for the Trust, Peter helped to raise millions of pounds for projects including Bolton Abbey Priory, Fountains Abbey, Yorkshire Arboretum and the Cancer Centre at St James’s Hospital in Leeds.
 He set up the Northern Initiative to encourage wealthy people in the north of England to endow charitable trusts and later extended its activities nationally.
 In recognition of his huge services to charity, Peter was awarded the OBE.
 In the late 1990s Janet Martin, the daughter of Robert Martin and great niece of Sir George, became a trustee.

-Peter Marshall sadly passed away in 2012 and his daughter-in-law, Carla Marshall was appointed Trust Manager.
-Morven Whyte, a Leeds-based investment manager joined the board, along with Sarah Blenkinsop, Martin Bethel’s daughter, who runs her own marketing and PR agency in Ripon.
+Peter Marshall sadly passed away in 2012 and the Trust’s long serving Chair, David Coates in 2021.
+Peter’s daughter-in-law, Carla Marshall was appointed Trust Manager in 2013.
+Morven Whyte, a Leeds-based investment manager joined the board soon after, followed by Sarah Blenkinsop, Martin Bethel’s daughter, who runs her own marketing and PR agency in Ripon and Andrew Wriglesworth, a partner at Wrigleys Solicitors.
+Three new trustees – Liam Jagger, Ailsa Rhodes MBE and Haqueq Siddique – who all work for small Leeds and Bradford charities joined the Trust in 2022, bringing valuable frontline community knowledge and experience to the trustee board.